[FIRST PASTEUR BIOGRAPHY IN OTTOMAN TURKISH / RARE BEIRUT IMPRINT] Luvi Pastör [Louis Pasteur]

 Sabra Matbaasi, Beyrut [Beirut], 1918.

-First and only edition of this first Turkish biography of Pasteur in book form celebrating the famous scientist Pasteur’s works saving millions of lives through the development of vaccines for rabies and anthrax.
-This Beirut imprint is very rare in both institutional holdings and the market.
+First and only edition of this pioneering Turkish biography of Pasteur in book form, celebrating the renowned scientist’s contributions, particularly his development of vaccines for rabies and anthrax, which saved millions of lives.
+This Beirut imprint is exceedingly rare in both institutional collections and the market.

 The first biography of Louis Pasteur (1822-1895) in Ottoman Turkish, published in Beirut, apparently in the Sabra region.
 Pasteur, a French chemist, has been honoured as the 'father of bacteriology and microbiology,' renowned for his discoveries of the principles of vaccination, microbial fermentation, and pasteurization, which was named after him.

-The book is written by Ali Vehbi [Türküstün], a zoologist, paleontologist, and the first Turkish mountaineer.
-While studying medicine in Paris in 1906, Ali Vehbi Türküstün was the first Turkish mountaineer to climb Mont Blanc, the highest point of the Alps with his four French friends.
-The book includes in addition to the life of the famous scientist Pasteur, also an interesting account of the events like that Abdulhamid II, the Ottoman sultan of the period, sent a significant amount of money, despite the difficult conditions of the state, to Paris with a delegation he appointed in 1886 and donated it to the Pasteur Institute that was opened there.
+The book is written by Ali Vehbi [Türküstün], a zoologist, paleontologist, and the first official Turkish mountaineer.
+While studying medicine in Paris in 1906, Ali Vehbi Türküstün became the first Turkish mountaineer to climb Mont Blanc, the highest peak of the Alps, alongside his four French friends.

 On July 6, 1885, Pasteur successfully applied the rabies vaccine to humans for the first time, and scientists from all over the world started to run to Paris.
 Before the Ottoman delegation visited the city, Louis Pasteur, who administered the rabies vaccine to humans for the first time on 6 July 1885, was invited to Turkey.
 The Ottoman delegation was sent to France after no positive response was received to this invitation (Unat, 1970).

-Alexander Zoeros, also known as “Aleksan Çaliki Efendi”, who lived in the second half of the nineteenth century and the beginning of the twentieth century, is one of the famous teachers at the Military Medical School, the administrators of the state health organization, and the pioneer of bacteriology and rabies vaccine in Turkey.
-Zoeros Pasha was born in Beirut in 1842, while his father was on duty in Syria.
+Alexander Zoeros, also known as “Aleksan Çaliki Efendi,” who lived in the late nineteenth and early twentieth centuries, is one of the most notable figures at the Military Medical School.
+He served as a prominent administrator of the state health organization and was a pioneer of bacteriology and the rabies vaccine in Turkey.
+Zoeros Pasha was born in Beirut in 1842, while his father was serving in Syria.